blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 A. Four Conditions for Legitimacy of the narrator:

 - a.
 Aql (intellectual ability/discernment)
 	- i.
 Ability to discern right and wrong and ability to perform the functions of Hadeeth like Al ada’ (deliver) and Tahammul (receive)
 	- ii.
 Based on this they considered age for narration of hadeeth.
-Scholars have differed in identifying the age required to deliver hadeeth (al-Ada’) and receive it (al-tahammul). .
+Scholars have differed in identifying the age required to deliver hadeeth (al-Ada’) and receive it (al-tahammul)
 		- People of Basrah allowed age of 10
 		- Kufa allowed age of 20
 		- Shaam allowed age of 30
 - b.
 Dabt (accuracy)
 	- i.
 Two factors:
 		- Amudahara – Person who has strong ability of memory and observation
 		- One another way by which rawi becomes Dabt is acceptability of him by other Muhadeeth
 - c.
 Al Adaalah (Honesty/Justice)
 	- i.
 Religious
 	- ii.
 It is not a single moment/act rather continuous assessment
 	- iii.
 Established by Testimonial
 	- iv.
 Established by Witnesses
 - d.
 Al Islaam (Spiritual capability)

 B. Historical outlook: